ShettyNishant/vscode-clang-format-provider/README.md

 # README

+## This extension is forked from XAVERH's repo to fix few things as per our project requirements.
+Full credit of this work goes to XAVERH.
+Thanks to the orignal author this work was done.

+We only fixed the new-line that used to come after the access modifier for APEX files.

 [Clang-Format](http://clang.llvm.org/docs/ClangFormat.html) is a tool to format C/C++/Java/JavaScript/Objective-C/Objective-C++/Protobuf code.
 It can be configured with a config file within the working folder or a parent folder.
 Configuration see: http://clang.llvm.org/docs/ClangFormatStyleOptions.html